Supported Site University of Alabama: Teacher-In-Residence

-- She successfully developed and taught new physics courses on HS physics labs.
+- She successfully developed and taught a new physics courses on high school physics labs.

 - She played an important role in advising and mentoring Learning Assistants.

-- The TIR developed publicity material, including a poster, brochure and a monthly newsletter which was distributed throughout the state.
+- The TIR developed publicity material, including a poster, brochure and a monthly newsletter that was distributed throughout the state.

 - The TIR gave several presentations on the PhysTEC program.

 - She was instrumental in helping students gain earlier teaching experiences in local high schools.